mitranim/prax/readme.md

 ### Why not framework X?

 Probably never heard of X!
-For the very specific requirements outlined above, it was faster to make a fit, than to search among the thousands of unfits.
+For the very specific requirements outlined above, it was faster to build a fit, than to search among the thousands of unfits.
 If one already existed, let me know.

 ## Usage